For easy printing, download the Sequestration of Build America Bonds Issue Brief.

 During the 2008 credit crisis, traditional municipal bond investors pulled out of the market and interest rates soared.
 To provide liquidity to these markets—and in turn encourage the sorts of infrastructure investments municipal bonds finance—the American Recovery and Reinvestment Act (ARRA) of 2009 created the BAB.1

 These new direct payment bonds were intended to expand the pool of investors for municipal bonds to include investors willing to invest in taxable assets.
 The credit payment to issuers was intended to avoid any material increase in the cost of financing for the issuer.

 In drafting ARRA, Congress sought to ensure that BAB credit payments were not vulnerable to year-to-year budget legislation enacted by Congress.
-First, ARRA clarified that a credit payment to a bond issuer is a “refundable credit.”2 Second, ARRA specifically added BAB credit payments to the list of tax credit payments for which funds are permanently appropriated.3 In the 21-month period (April 2009 through December 31, 2010) in which BABs could be issued, 2,275 BABs were issued worth $181 billion.4 Of those issuances, 108 BABs worth $16 billion financed power-related projects.
+First, ARRA clarified that a credit payment to a bond issuer is a refundable credit.2 Second, ARRA specifically added BAB credit payments to the list of tax credit payments for which funds are permanently appropriated.3 In the 21-month period (April 2009 through December 31, 2010) in which BABs could be issued, 2,275 BABs were issued worth $181 billion.4 Of those issuances, 108 BABs worth $16 billion financed power-related projects.

 Sequestration of BAB Credit Payments

 Congress clearly did not intend for BAB credit payments to be subject to sequestration.
-Likewise, it is tantamount to a breach of contract for bond issuers to have negotiated financial deals based on the promise of a payment on which the federal government is now reneging.
-BAB-financed investments in power generation, distribution, and system improvements shored up critical infrastructure at a time when traditional tax-exempt bond investors were in short supply and state and local government access to the municipal bond markets was impaired.
-It is unfair for the federal government to decide by fiat to renegotiate the terms of those deals.
+It is tantamount to a breach of contract for bond issuers to have negotiated financial deals based on the promise of a payment on which the federal government is now reneging.
+BAB-financed investments in power generation, distribution, and system improvements shored up critical infrastructure at a time when traditional tax-exempt bond investors were in short supply and state and local government access to municipal bond markets was impaired.
+It is wrong for the federal government to decide by fiat to renegotiate the terms of those deals.
 Every dollar cut means one dollar less that is available to build power plants, power lines, and systems needed to continue to deliver electric power to public power’s customers.
 Every dollar cut also represents a dollar more that public power utilities’ customers must pay to receive such power.

-1 American Recovery and Reinvestment Act of 2009, Pub.L.
+1. American Recovery and Reinvestment Act of 2009, Pub.L.
 No. 111-5 (123 Stat.
 115) § 1531 (codified as 26 U.S.C.
 54AA).

-2 Refundable credits generally are exempt from sequestration (2 USC § 905(d)), although as discussed further in this report the Office of Management and Budget (OMB) has interpreted this exemption narrowly and, as a result, OMB has not applied this exemption to BABs credit payments.
+2. Refundable credits generally are exempt from sequestration (2 USC § 905(d)), although as discussed further in this report, the Office of Management and Budget (OMB) has interpreted this exemption narrowly and, as a result, OMB has not applied this exemption to BABs credit payments.

-3 31 USC § 1324(b).
+3. 31 USC § 1324(b).

-4 U.S. Department of Treasury, Treasury Analysis of Build America Bond Issuances and Savings, at 2 (May 16, 2011).
+4. U.S. Department of Treasury, Treasury Analysis of Build America Bond Issuances and Savings, at 2 (May 16, 2011).

-5 Office of Mgmt. & Budget, Exec.
+5. 6 Office of Mgmt. & Budget, Exec.
 Office of the President, OMB Report Pursuant to the Sequestration Transparency Act of 2012 (P.L.
 112-155), at 157 (Sept.
 24, 2012).

-6 Tax Exempt and Taxable Government Bonds: Hearing before the H. Subcomm.
-On Select Revenues of the H. Comm. on Ways & Means, 111th Cong.
+6. Tax Exempt and Taxable Government Bonds: Hearing before the H. Sub-comm. on Select Revenues of the H. Comm. on Ways & Means, 111th Cong.
 12 (2009) (Serial No. 111-22) (Statement of Alan B. Krueger, Assistant Sec’y. of Treasury of the United States).

-7 John Buckley, Remarks at the Urban-Brookings Tax Policy Center and George Mason Center for State and Local Government Leadership panel discussion Fallout from Federal Tax Reform: Implications for State and Local Revenues (Sept.
+7. John Buckley, Remarks at the Urban-Brookings Tax Policy Center and George Mason Center for State and Local Government Leadership panel discussion Fall- out from Federal Tax Reform: Implications for State and Local Revenues (Sept.
 21, 2012) (http://www.taxpolicycenter.org/events/federal-tax-reform-and-the- states.cfm) (Buckley, who as chief tax counsel for the House Ways and Means Committee helped write the BAB provision in ARRA, called OMB’s decision “extraordinary and strange”).

-8 APPA estimates based on prior year sequestration and estimates provided in Cong.
+8. APPA estimates based on prior year sequestration and estimates provided in Cong.
 Budget Office, Estimated Impact of Automatic Budget Enforcement Procedures Specified in the Budget Control Act, at 8 (Sept.
-12, 2011). å Statutory Pay-as-You-Go Act of 2010, Pub.
+12, 2011).
+Statutory Pay-as-You-Go Act of 2010, Pub.
 L. No. 111-139 (124 Stat.
 8) (codified as 2 U.S.C.
 931).